mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 #### 20:18

-So, “... the principle” – the dharma – “of One Mind has two aspects.
-One is the aspect of Mind in terms of the Absolute” – so-called *truth* – “and the other is the aspect of Mind in terms of phenomena.”
+So, “... the principle” – the dharma – “of One Mind has two aspects.”

+> One is the aspect of Mind in terms of the Absolute ...

+So-called *truth*...

+> ... and the other is the aspect of Mind in terms of phenomena.

-So, *phenomena* and *truth*.
-One Mind has two aspects.
+So, *phenomena* and *truth*: One Mind has two aspects.
 In other words, one piece of paper with two aspects: one is the absolute or truth, the other is phenomena.

+And also,

-And also, “each of these two aspects embraces all states of existence.”
+> Each of these two aspects embraces all states of existence.

 Each of these two aspects, the absolute and phenomena, embraces all sentient beings.

 So that means [the] real reality we live, from day to day, is called One Mind in terms of the absolute.
 So real reality is completely absolute, completely no comment.
 Constantly you are there, wherever you may go.
 You make a mistake, you don't make a mistake, or crying, laughing, or whatever you say, you are doing [it] right in the middle of real reality, based on One Mind.
 This is, philosophically we say, One Mind.
 And then, we *act*.
 When we act, we think, we cry, we suffer, many things.
 This is the phenomenal world.
 So the phenomenal world is always going in the realm of the absolute.
 Nowhere to escape [to].